StatNLP/empirical_methods/kidney_sofa_example/README.txt

 This directory contains all files need to rerun the analyses related to the kidney (renal) sofa example presented in the book.

-The most important files are the two R Markdown files (we recommed using RStudio to open them):
+The most important files are the two R Markdown files (we recommend using RStudio to open them):
 [1] kidney_circularity.Rmd
 [2] kidney_distill.Rmd